ethereum-magicians/integrity-ring/community-development/values.md

 This is for general guiding principles that the Ethereum community thinks are important.

-### Decentralization: no one party has the power
+### Decentralization
+- Everyone has power.

-### Permission-less Innovation: anyone can participate
+### Permission-less Innovation:
+- Anyone can participate.

-### Censorship Resistant: no one can stop anyone else from participating
+### Censorship Resistant:
+- No one can stop anyone else from participating.

-### TBD: you decide!
+### TBD
+- You decide!
 Create an issue or PR with ideas :)